NichtsHsu/greet/README.md

                     // if no long flag, default to 'VALUE' .allow_hyphen() // allow value start with a hyphen(`-`),
-                    // this only affects `-a -b` and `--aaa -b` .about("a NORMAL type option")  // about message
+                    // this only affects `-a -b` and `--aaa -b` .about("A NORMAL type option")  // about message
 ```

 #### 4.2 available meta informations of BOOL types